rameshputta/Fullcontact_Project/README.md

-# Simple Python Flask Dockerized Application#
+# Python Flask Dockerized with kubernetes and prometheus Application#

 Build the image using the following command